hyperledger-archives/fabric/docs/Openchain API.md

 #### Registrar

 * **POST /registrar**
-* **GET /registrar/{userID}**
+* **GET /registrar/{enrollmentID}**
-* **DELETE /registrar/{userID}**
+* **DELETE /registrar/{enrollmentID}**
+* **GET /registrar/{enrollmentID}/ecert**

 Use the Registrar APIs to manage end user registration with the CA. These API endpoints are used to register a user with the CA, determine whether a given user is registered, and to remove any login tokens for a target user preventing them from executing any further transactions.
+The Registrar APIs are also used to retrieve user enrollment certificates from the system.

 The /registrar enpoint is used to register a user with the CA. The required Secret payload is defined in [devops.proto](https://github.com/openblockchain/obc-peer/blob/master/protos/devops.proto).